andrewlu000/personal_website/content/music/_index.md

 {{< details "Pop" >}}
 {{< details "Frank Ocean - Nights" >}}
 {{< spotify type="track" id="7eqoqGkKwgOaWNNHx90uEZ" width="100%" height="100" >}}
 Frank Ocean is truly a master at his craft.
+His reflective, poetic lyrics with luscious instrumentation make for a deep and emotional listening experience - you almost live through Frank's words, or rather your life is a reflection of the story he casts.
 {{< youtube r4l9bFqgMaQ >}}
 {{< /details >}}
 {{< /details >}}